seafoodtaskforce/STF-TruTrace/docs/User Manuals.md

 Below you will find the links to all of the user manuals in multiple languages.

-**NOTE:** This will be continually updated as features are rolled out and bugs are fixed.
+**NOTE:** These documents will be continually updated as features are rolled out and bugs are fixed.

 ## English: ##